LJPZebra/OLU/1P_Multicolor_Unit.md

 [List of parts](Partlist.md)

 ## Pieces to send for milling

-These pieces are  milled out of an aluminum.
+These pieces are  milled out of an aluminum block.
 If you do not have a mechanical workshop in house then you can send the step files that we provide below to an [online milling service](https://xometry.eu/fr/usinage-cnc-fraisage-cnc/).
 * The light-sheet unit central cube: [View the 3D model](CAD_models/Cube.stl) or [download the CAD model as a step file ????](CAD_models/Cube.stp).
 * The fiber holder  ?????: [View the 3D model????](CAD_models/FiberHolder.stl) or [download the CAD model as a step file ?????](CAD_models/FiberHolder.stp).
 * Adaptor plate 1 ??????: [View the 3D model????](CAD_models/AdaptorPlate1.stl) or  [download the CAD model as a step file ?????](CAD_models/AdaptorPlate1.stl).
 * Adaptor plate 2 ???????: [View the 3D model????](CAD_models/AdaptorPlate2.stl) or  [download the CAD model as a step file????](CAD_models/AdaptorPlate2.stl).
 * Sample holder: [View the 3D model](CAD_models/SampleHolder.stl) or [download the CAD model as step file](CAD_models/SampleHolder.stp).
 * Piezoactuator place holder ????: [View the 3D model????](PiezoactuatorPlaceHolder.stl) or [download the CAD model as step file?????](CAD_models/PiezoactuatorPlaceHolder.stp).
 This piece is only necessary if you do not want to install the piezoactuator required for the fast scan mode.

 ## Pieces for 3D printing
 * [Sample chamber](CAD_models/SampleChamber.stl).
 You can download the [CAD model as step file](CAD_models/SampleHolder.stp) here to send it to your 3D printing service.